uptonking/note4yaoo/note-web-dom.md

   - `<button>` element accepts a wide range of uncommon but useful attributes regarding multiple forms and click actions.
   - Without a type, button implicitly receives type of submit.
 It does not matter how many submit buttons or inputs there are in the form, any one of them which is explicitly or implicitly typed as submit, when clicked, will submit the form.
 This can cause problems if you want to use a button in a form without it submitting.
   - `<input type="button">` can only accept a string as its label text (css styles not withstanding).
   - Input elements are considered empty or void elements (other empty elements are area , base , br , col , hr , img , input , link , meta , and param.
 You can also check here), meaning they cannot have any content.
-In addition to not having any content, empty elements cannot have any pseudo-elements like ::after and ::before, which I consider a major drawback.
+In addition to not having any content, empty elements cannot have any pseudo-elements like `::after` and `::before` , which I consider a major drawback.
   - ref
     - https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button
     - https://stackoverflow.com/questions/469059/button-vs-input-type-button-which-to-use